Personal Finance Resources: Financial Education & Literacy

 Debt

-Debt: no one likes it, no one wants to have it.
+Debt: no one likes it; no one wants to have it.
 However, it’s a reality for most of us.
 Things like student loan debt, mortgages, or car loans are often necessary kinds of debt, but debt like credit card balances can do serious damage to your budget and your credit score.

 So, how do you manage it?
 Checking in with your debt, and often, is one way to start.
-The next is to make and monitor a plan for paying off your debt.
+The next step is to make and monitor a plan for paying off your debt.
 There are two main approaches to paying down debt: the snowball and avalanche methods.
 Check out our blog post to learn more about each method and which one might be the right approach for you!

 At your mid-year financial check-in, examine your remaining debt and how your plan for paying it off is going.
 If it’s a little off track, make any adjustments necessary to keep paying it down.